HELEN MOORE: ecopoet / socially engaged artist / writer

 Diamond Cutters: Visionary Poets in America, Britain and Oceania (Tayen Lane, 2016)

-She is regularly invited to read her work at literary / environmental events; in 2018 Helen gave the annual INSPIRE lecture at the Hay Book Festival, and in 2021 she gave a keynote lecture on ecopoetry and landscape at PoesiaEuropa in Italy.
+Helen is regularly invited to read her work at literary / environmental events.
+Highlights include: in 2024 reading at the Cheltenham Poetry Festival with Don Paterson; in 2021 giving a keynote lecture on ecopoetry and landscape at PoesiaEuropa in Italy; and in 2018 giving the annual INSPIRE lecture at the Hay Book Festival.

 You can read reviews of her work here.